moeni12/Group3/use_cases/USE_CASE-1.md

 ### Trigger

-A request for countries organised by largest population to smallest .
+A user request a report for countries organised by largest population to smallest .

 ## MAIN SUCCESS SCENARIO

-1. Largest to smallest population information for all the countries in the world.
+1. User request for a report which can show largest to smallest population information for all the countries in the world.
+2. To do this, we need to join with the database first.
-2. Need to capture name of the country to get population information for.
+3. And thenm  we need to capture name of the country to get population information for.
-3. Need to extract current population information of all the countries in the world.
+4. Need to extract current population information of all the countries in the world.
-4. Need to  provide report to organization.
+5. Finally, we can provide report to organization.

 ## EXTENSIONS

-3. **Lists of countries does not exist**:
-    1. User cannot view the lists of the countries.
+None.

 ## SUB-VARIATIONS